github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 {% note %}

-**Note**: IP address ranges are automatically removed for runners which are unused for more than 30 days, and these addresses cannot be recovered.
+**Note**: If runners are unused for more than 30 days, their IP address ranges are automatically removed and cannot be recovered.

 {% endnote %}